-- The network in the "office of the future" will have a hierarchy of processing and storage, as shown in Exhibit IV-1. - Data that have been generated or received locally will be stored and indexed at the local level. - There will be one or more layers of intermediate processing.
-Storage and indexing (for example, at the division level in a multidivision company).
+- The network in the "office of the future" will have a hierarchy of processing and storage, as shown in Exhibit IV-1. - Data that have been generated or received locally will be stored and indexed at the local level. - There will be one or more layers of intermediate processing for example, storage and indexing at the division level in a multidivision company.